 - 2.1 An audit plan is presented at least annually to the Civic Affairs Committee.
 It is good practice to continually review the plan, to reflect emerging risks, revisions to corporate priorities, and changes to resourcing factors.
 Since June 2020 we have reported a six-month plan, as this gives us the flexibility to respond and deliver an audit plan that adds value to the Council. - 2.2 The audit assignments are delivered by a team of audit staff including a mix of highly regarded professional qualifications (including CIPFA, ACCA and IIA).
-The team currently has one vacancy, which is included in the resource plan.
-We plan to recruit substantively into the position, but if this is not possible, we will utilise alternative resources such as agency workers or internal secondments. - 2.3 We have maintained our periodic PSIAS assessments and identified learning and development opportunities for the team in 2023/2024. - 2.4 As anticipated, we have been providing the Council with support on Business Grant stimulus packages.
-The amount of resource required for this activity has continued to impact our normal assurance work, but is less than the previous year.
-We are pleased to have still completed audit reviews in the period as this enables us to provide an opinion for the Annual Governance Statement. - 2.5 Progress of the plan delivery is illustrated on the following pages for information.
-We previously reported to the Committee in September 2022.
+The team currently has a vacancy, which is included in the resource plan.
+The team structure is being reviewed as part of the Corporate Hub redesign.
+We also utilise alternative resources such as agency workers or internal secondments.
+During 2023/2024 and 2024/2025 we accommodated a Graduate Trainee within the team through the LGA National Graduate Development Program and this was a very positive experience. - 2.3 The team participates in continuous learning and professional development.
+We also meet quarterly for dedicated internal PSIAS reviews to maintain our periodic PSIAS assessments and identify learning and development opportunities for the team.
+We have been developing our knowledge of data analytics and have also been trialling AI in our work programmes. - 2.4 Progress of the plan delivery is illustrated on the following pages for information.
+We previously reported to the Committee in February 2024.

-3 Assurance
+3 Assurance and opinion

-- 3.1 The audit plan enables me to provide an independent opinion on the adequacy and effectiveness of the systems of internal control in place (comprising risk management, corporate governance and financial control).
-This opinion will inform the Annual Governance Statement. - 3.2 Our work is carried out to assist in improving control.
+3.1 The audit plan enables me to provide an independent opinion on the adequacy and effectiveness of the systems of internal control in place (comprising risk management, corporate governance and financial control).
+This opinion will inform the Annual Governance Statement.

+- 3.2 Our work is carried out to assist in improving control.
 Management maintains responsibility for developing and maintaining an internal control framework.
-This framework is designed to ensure that: - the Council's resources are utilised efficiently and effectively; - risks to meeting service objectives are identified and properly managed; and - corporate policies, rules and procedures are adequate, effective and are being complied with. - 3.3 Assurance is received from a number of sources.
-These include the work of Internal Audit; assurance from the work of the External Auditor; the Annual Governance Statement together with the Local Code of Corporate Governance and the Risk Management process.
+This framework is designed to ensure that: - the Council's resources are utilised efficiently and effectively; - risks to meeting service objectives are identified and properly managed; and - corporate policies, rules and procedures are adequate, effective and are being complied with. - 3.3 Assurance is received from various sources: the work of Internal Audit; the work of the External Auditor; and the Annual Governance Statement together with the Local Code of Corporate Governance and the Risk Management process.
 This enables a broader coverage of risks and ensures that the totality of the audit, inspection and control functions deployed across the organisation are properly considered in arriving at the overall opinion. - 3.4 If the audit reviews undertaken identified that the control environment was not strong enough, or was not complied with sufficiently to prevent risks to the organisation, we issued recommendations to improve the system of control and compliance.
 Where these recommendations are considered to have significant impact on the system of internal control, the implementation of actions is followed-up and is reported to Civic Affairs Committee. - 3.5 It is the opinion of the Head of Shared Internal Audit that, taking into account all available evidence, reasonable assurance may be awarded over the adequacy and effectiveness of the Council's overall internal control environment, governance and risk management arrangements.
 This remains at a similar level to the previous period, based on the outcomes of our work, however we recognise the risks and challenges that the Council has faced with recent global events and the potential impact this has on the control environment.
 Consequently, our ongoing audit plan now features Resilience and Recovery as one of our key themes.